 Architects often are very concerned about the aesthetic aspects of their works and may sometimes prioritize conceptual concerns over functional ones just like the artist will do.

 Also, his form of presentation is graphical just like the artist which makes it easy to see architects as artists.
-Examples of renowned individuals who were both architects and artists are Michelangelo, Frank Gehry, Philip Johnson, Demas Nwoko.
+Examples of renowned individuals who were both architects and artists are Michelangelo, Frank Gehry, Philip Johnson, and Demas Nwoko.

 we can therefore say that there is a thin line between Art and Architecture because both require the expression and application of creativity to thrive.